 Our Undergraduate Research Ambassadors

-Abigayle is a junior studying Aerospace Engineering at Iowa State University.
-She aspires to earn a PhD and continue to pursue a dynamic research career, exploring machine learning concerning demand-response for smart energy grids.
-Currently, Abigayle studies various issues pertinent to energy opportunities within global sustainability, such as electrical grid stability and renewable energy resource availability.
-Her research began early in her academic career through the First-Year Honors Mentor Program, where she participated in experimental work in the Iowa State University Wind Tunnels.
-This soon led to an REU through Purdue University and the National Renewable Energy Laboratory with diverse teams addressing the growing threat of climate change.
-Her research portfolio has become diverse with machine learning and data analytics for resource analysis, particle image velocimetry (PIV), and utilizing computational fluid dynamics (CFD) to explore complex flow fields.
+Abigayle is a Senior studying Aerospace Engineering at Iowa State University.
+She aspires to earn a PhD and continue to pursue a dynamic research career exploring the overlap of computational methods and renewable energy system modeling.
+Currently, Abigayle studies various issues pertinent to energy equity and techno-economic development, such as grid resiliency and energy resource assessments.
+Her research began early in her academic career through the First-Year Honors Mentor Program (FHMP), where she participated in experimental work in the Iowa State University Wind Tunnels.
+This soon led to several REUs through Purdue University and the National Renewable Energy Laboratory with diverse teams addressing the growing threat of climate change.
+Her research portfolio has become diverse through multiple projects dealing with data analytics, particle image velocimetry (PIV), and computational fluid dynamics (CFD).

 Have a question about undergraduate research with Aerospace Engineering?
 Ask Abigayle!

-Have a question about undergraduate research with Anthropology or Biology?
-Ask Courtney!
+Have a question about undergraduate research with Aerospace Engineering?
+Ask Andy!